MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Create-a-Service-Offering.md

 ms.assetid: 86b13898-ecdf-430a-90b7-67c66fc956c0
 ---
 # How to Create a Service Offering
 Service offerings are logical groups of request offerings.
-Both service offerings and their request offerings are available to Self\-Service Portal users, when their status is set to Published and if end users have been assigned a corresponding Service Manager user role.
-Only users who have been assigned a user role that is associated with a catalog group that contains catalog items can use the Self\-Service Portal to access the service catalog.
+Both service offerings and their request offerings are available to Self-Service Portal users, when their status is set to Published and if end users have been assigned a corresponding Service Manager user role.
+Only users who have been assigned a user role that is associated with a catalog group that contains catalog items can use the Self-Service Portal to access the service catalog.

 ### To create a service offering